gogobook/Django-REST-Framework-Tutorial-zh_hant/api-guide/routers.md

 ---

-**Note**: The `basename` argument is used to specify the initial part of the view name pattern.
+**Note**: The `base_name` argument is used to specify the initial part of the view name pattern.
 In the example above, that's the `user` or `account` part.

-Typically you won't *need* to specify the `basename` argument, but if you have a viewset where you've defined a custom `get_queryset` method, then the viewset may not have a `.queryset` attribute set.
+Typically you won't *need* to specify the `base_name` argument, but if you have a viewset where you've defined a custom `get_queryset` method, then the viewset may not have a `.queryset` attribute set.
 If you try to register that viewset you'll see an error like this:

-    'basename' argument not specified, and could not automatically determine the name from the viewset, as it does not have a '.queryset' attribute.
+    'base_name' argument not specified, and could not automatically determine the name from the viewset, as it does not have a '.queryset' attribute.

-This means you'll need to explicitly set the `basename` argument when registering the viewset, as it could not be automatically determined from the model name.
+This means you'll need to explicitly set the `base_name` argument when registering the viewset, as it could not be automatically determined from the model name.

 ---